KUNZIT/ens-kiosk/README.md

 1. The user's ENS name is included in the database.
 2. The user's wallet is connected for the first time within a specific time period.
-3. The user's ENS name is followed by grado.eth on EFP.

 ## Potential Use Case